gitkoDev/bored-api-js/README.md

 # What does it do?

 The app provides you with randomly generated activities to pass the time.
-It lets you choose the type of thing to do from the list below
+It lets you choose the type of thing to do from the list below:

 - Social
 - Relaxation